Heavy Metals In Candy

 Understanding Parts Per Billion In Real Terms

-Parts per billion sounds abstract, but it simply means micrograms of arsenic per kilogram of food.
+Parts per billion means micrograms of arsenic per kilogram of food.

 • 500 ppb equals 0.5 milligrams per kilogram